Defund the police: Unbundling of services

-Critics argue that police officers and police departments provide too many services.
-According to this argument, the United States has an over-reliance on law enforcement, which is expected to handle an unrealistically wide range of social issues, such as homelessness, mental health, and substance abuse.
-For these reasons, some activists have called for an unbundling of services.
-Under this model, many services that were previously provided by law enforcement would be provided by specialized response teams.
+Critics argue that police officers and departments are tasked with an overly broad range of responsibilities, leading to an over-reliance on law enforcement to address complex social issues such as homelessness, mental health crises, and substance abuse.
+To address this, some activists advocate for the "unbundling" of services, a model in which specialized response teams take over many responsibilities traditionally assigned to police.
 These teams could include social workers, emergency medical technicians, conflict resolution specialists, restorative justice teams, and other community-based professionals.

 Police officers may be particularly badly suited for some community issues, such as mental health crises.
 One in four people who are killed by the police have severe mental illness.
-Some activists argue that, if someone is experiencing a mental health crisis, and if there is no emergent threat to themselves or other people, mental health professionals may be more adept and capable responders.
-Some activists also believe that if more funds were diverted to help treat and support those with mental health issues, there could be better outcomes.
+Some activists argue that mental health professionals may be more appropriate responders in non-emergency situations involving mental health crises.
+They also suggest that diverting funds to mental health treatment and support could lead to improved outcomes.

 A 2020 paper by researchers at the RAND Corporation argues that the police are often given too many roles in society and asked to solve issues that they are not properly trained for and that would be better suited for professionals such as mental health, homelessness, drug abuse, and school related violence.
 A September 2020 paper by Taleed El-Sabawi of Elon University School of Law and Jennifer J. Carroll of North Carolina State University outlines the considerations in setting up such programs and includes model legislation.

-The 2021 American Rescue Plan included about a billion dollars available for reimbursing 85% of the costs for governments that implement these kinds of programs, and as of April 2021 at least 14 cities were reportedly interested.
+The 2021 American Rescue Plan allocated approximately $1 billion to reimburse 85% of costs for local governments implementing such programs.
+As of April 2021, at least 14 cities had expressed interest in these initiatives.

-While the movement has roots primarily in the work of left-wing police abolition scholars and activists, it also has the support from many libertarians, though they rarely use the slogan "defund the police".
-Libertarians support the movement out of a concern for constitutional rights and a stance against what they consider far-reaching and ever-expanding powers given to state actors (for example, qualified immunity).
+While the movement primarily originates from left-wing police abolition scholars and activists, it has also garnered support from libertarians.
+Although libertarians typically avoid using the slogan "defund the police," they support the movement due to concerns about constitutional rights and opposition to the expanding powers of state actors, such as qualified immunity.